AVAILABLE FROM DRAMATIC PUBLISHING COMPANY

 Seventeen-year-old Owen is in love with Sarah.
 Sarah is in love with Sean and his rich lifestyle.
-Sean used to love Sarah, but now he’s moved on.
-With the help of a mysterious, Faustian source of inspiration, called the Host, Sarah comes up with a plan to secure her future that unwittingly draws everyone into her tangled web of lies.
-Owen’s friend, Tommy, is complicit in Owen’s inescapable fate, and Sarah’s friend, Julie, must decide between loyalty and telling the truth.
-The four young characters are portrayed individually and as a chorus who, along with the Host, offer their cryptic and often sarcastic thoughts inside and outside the action.
+Sean used to love Sarah, but now he's moved on.
+With the help of a mysterious, Faustian Source of information, called The Host, Sarah comes up with a plan to secure her future and unwittingly draws everyone into her tangled web of lies.
+Owen's friend, Tommy, is complicit in Owen's inescapable fate, and Sarah's friend, Julie, must decide between loyalty and the truth.
+The four young characters are portrayed individually and as a chorus who, along with The Host, offer their cryptic and often sarcastic thoughts inside and outside the action.
 The Tangled Web uses theatrical techniques to investigate issues that surround the consequences of irresponsible sexual activity.
-It examines peer relationships, influences, and the boundaries of loyalty.
-How far would you go to obtain your heart’s desire?
+It examines peer relationships, influences and the boundaries of loyalty and asks the question: How far would you go to obtain your hear's desire?

-The play was commissioned, devised with and premiered by Graffiti Theatre Company, Cork, Ireland.
+The Tangled Web was commissioned, devised with and premiered by Graffiti Theatre Company, Cork, Ireland, Spring Tour 2000, directed by Emelie Fitzgibbon

-The American version was commissioned and premiered by The Coterie, Kansas City, Mo., and received a prestigious AT&T FirstStage Award from the Theatre Communications Group.
+This American version was commissioned and premiered by The Coterie, Kansas City, MO, directed by Jeff Church

 My plays are driven by characters and relationships, not necessarily by issues, but it is crucial to connect the personal journeys of the characters to concerns of the larger world.